 State the person's occupation in his/her main job during the reference week AND the type of work done.
 Be sure to obtain a description of their main tasks/duties since often times a job title does not sufficiently describe the occupation for the purpose of coding.
-For example occupations such as "clerk," "engineer," "manager," "seaman," "supervisor," "teacher" etc. are too vague.
+For example occupations such as "clerk," "engineer," "manager," "seaman," "supervisor," "teacher", "I.T technician", etc. are too vague.
 You will need to PROBE for a more detailed answer.
-Examples of various occupations are provided in APPENDIX B. Banking is NOT an accepted answer.
+Examples of various occupations are provided in APPENDIX B (page 97).
+Banking is NOT an accepted answer.
 Do not use any abbreviations, e.g. do not put 'EMT, but instead write 'Emergency Medical Technician.'

-Each occupational type is systematically classified and coded using the International Standard Classification of Occupations (ISCO 2008), which allows for international comparison.
+Each occupational type is systematically classified and coded using the International Standard Classification of Occupations (ISCO) 2008, which allows for international comparison.
 Occupations may be placed in one of 10 major groupings; however, each is given a specific code depending on the description of the tasks and duties of the job and the skill needed to perform those duties.
-ISCO is used to classify the information on previous and present occupation, as determined from the labour force survey.
+ISCO is used to classify the information on previous, present and future occupation, as determined from the Labour Force Survey.